 There's a new development in my health that you may notice from my newest pictures.
 I have a rare, almost harmless, freckle behind one of my eyes that has become noticeable.
 I now feel like the king of rare afflictions, as my finger eczema, pair of big bone islands on one hip, and my knee bioscrew never dissolving until twenty years later are rare as well.
 Now the diagnosis of diabetes in 2015 is unfortunately all too common.

 I've also started medicines due to pain from one of the bone islands (more details here).
 On the left you can see the benign tumor circled, and on the other MRI you can see the same tumor goes through to the surface of the bone on both sides.
-Usually bone islands are completely imperceptible, but in this case I believe the rougher surfaces are bothering the muscles over them in a spot that has tremendous leverage on the rest of my gait.
+Usually bone islands are completely imperceptible, but in this case I believe the rougher surfaces on one are bothering the muscles.

 My fingers have gone through several stages since foreign matter, introduced into my right index finger at a very young age, when I checked the tension on my bicycle chain and ran the sprocket through the nail, began to dissolve.
 At first, in the early '90s, at around age 30, I had a repeating blister on that finger and I began to have headaches that eventually lasted about sixteen years.
 Gradually, probably in 2000, I began to see blisters on